zhangh12/TrialSimulatorStarter/README.md

 **&#x2695; No more `for` loop in clinical trial simulation &#x2695;**

 This Shiny app enables users of the R package `TrialSimulator` to generate R codes for simulation by specifying simulation settings from UI.
-This app is still under development and is not ready for use.

 An online version of this app is hosted on [shinyapps.io](https://bx7ttm-han-zhang.shinyapps.io/trialsimulatorstarter/).